John E. Scarbrough, Ph.D.

 Thomas F. Lanier, III joined LAI’s Dallas office as an economist in 2014.
 An applied micro theorist, his research focuses on migration and its effects on various factors, such as income.
 He also brings years of experience related to the application of econometric techniques using various econometric packages.
 Mr. Lanier has completed all coursework for his Ph.D. in economics from the University of Texas at Dallas and expects to defend his dissertation in the early summer of 2018.
 He is also involved with several research projects—migration and income, cost structure and intra-firm pricing and a model of transfer pricing.

 Ben Hillman, M.S.

-Ben Hillman is an economist located in LAI’s Dallas office.
+Ben Hillman is one of LAI’s most experienced economists, located in our Dallas office.
 He received his M.S. in economics from Baylor University, where he focused on econometrics and statistical modeling, applying his exceptional undergraduate training in economics and applied mathematics.
 Ben has considerable experience working with large data.
 This makes him a valuable resource, given LAI’s use of such data sets regarding earnings, education, health expenditures and disability.
-Ben’s case-related work consists of supporting LAI’s Senior Economists in the application of the techniques related to the estimation of all relevant elements of economic damages.

 Jeffrey Galner, MBA

 Jeff Galner is LAI’s comptroller.
 He also applies his financial training in support of LAI’s work in the area of structured settlements.
 In that role, he is responsible for interfacing with defendants and plaintiffs, developing settlement proposals and handling the documents involved in the closing process.
 After receiving his B.A. in economics from Tufts University, Mr. Galner worked as a financial advisor for MetLife.
 Most recently, he served as Director of Operations for an asset management firm in New York.
 He received his MBA with a concentration in management from the University of Connecticut.